So you’re thinking of growing a beard but aren’t exactly sure how it takes place and what to expect.

 Let’s get at it. ↓

-The Phases of Facial Hair Strand Growth from the Follicle
+The Phases of Beard Growth in the Follicles

 Although your androgenic beard hairs differ from the light vellus hairs (you can also have a vellus beard) on top your head in terms of what actually makes them grow, their growth cycle is still exactly the same.